and-yliu/Library/README.md

 ## Library

-This application creates a library system where users can creates accounts to borrow and return books.
-All user account information and book availbility are stored in a database.
+This application creates a library system where users can create accounts to borrow and return books.
+All user's account information and book availability are stored in a database.
 Users can also choose to add their own books to the database.

 **Each book's information includes**: